 Major trauma in the pre-hospital setting in Victoria can be identified when there is a minimum of one out of three criteria present.
 These are: the presence of abnormal vital signs; the presence of an assumed or actual anatomic injury; or the existence of a high-risk mechanism of injury in at-risk patients.

 These guidelines provide the user with accessible resources to effectively and confidently provide early care for critically injured patients.
-The guideline is evidence based, has followed the AGREE methodology for guideline development and is auspiced by the Victorian State Trauma Committee.
+The guideline is evidence based, has followed the AGREE II methodology for guideline development and is under the auspice of the Victorian State Trauma Committee (VSTC)3.